 2. Determine what days you want to spend in each city or region.

 - How big is the city?
 Are there any day trips you'd want to make off of that hub?
-Generally, I would suggest 2-3 full days for larger or medium-sized cities and ½ to 1 day in smaller cities and villages.
-Some people like to spend a full trip in one location, and that might be for you, but in my opinion, usually by the tail end, you're past checking off everything on your list.
-You can always go back if you feel like you want more time - and on your subsequent visits, you'll be better prepared for what to expect and how to plan - but it's much harder to efficiently add on a full day or several days' worth of activities.
+Generally, I would suggest 2-3 full days for larger or medium-sized cities and ½ to 1 day in smaller cities and villages, but this definitely depends on your personal values.
+I like to spend enough time somewhere that at least all the high-priority checks are checked but with maybe a few lower priority places left for the next time.
+Whenever I'm already in a place and suddenly have extra time to fill up, I've found that I usually do not spend it efficiently, which is great if you want to relax and just soak up the ambiance, but if you're someone like me, it's hard not to have regrets over all the could-have-dones.
+You can always go back if you feel like you want more time - and on your subsequent visits, you'll be better prepared for what to expect and how to plan.

 3. Book your accommodations.

-- I tend to prefer Airbnb's to hotels [non-sponsored opinion].
-And I think that I may prefer Airbnb's where you rent out a room in someone's home.
+- I tend to prefer Airbnb's to hotels [non-sponsored opinion], and I think that I prefer Airbnb's where you rent out a room in someone's home.
 Usually this way, the place is quite clean, especially since the occupants have a personal investment in the cleanliness of the location when they're actually living there.
-[But definitely scrutinize the reviews.]
+[But of course, this is situational, and most definitely scrutinize the reviews.]
 These listings are also usually more cozy and amenable (like laundry, which is very important!).
 And the host can give great advice on things to see and do.
-Sometimes you might even keep in touch afterwards.
+Sometimes you might even become friends and keep in touch afterwards.

-- If you've never used Airbnb before and are starting out, I would recommend creating a profile well in advance of your departure and messaging the hosts of any places your are interested in.
+- If you've never used Airbnb before and are starting out, I would recommend creating a profile well in advance of your departure and messaging the hosts of any places you are interested in.
 Message as many as possible because before you get a few reviews under your belt, some people may be hesitant to accept you.
-Also, it would be easier to have too many people accept early on and have to pick the one which you most like than to have to try to find a place closer to your departure, as listings start to dwindle.
+Also, it would be easier to have too many people accept early on and get to pick your top choice than to have to scramble to find a place closer to your departure, as listings start to dwindle.

 4. Make restaurant reservations.